haianos/rocoma-sandbox/docs/index.md

 roslaunch scriptctrl_example lscript_example.launch
 ```

-The Lua Repl provides a fully-fledged Lua scripting environment, with the access to few controller manager functionalities.
+The `Lua` REPL provides a fully-fledged `Lua` scripting environment, with the access to few controller manager functionalities.
 Currently, the following are the allowed operations on the control manager:

 ```
 getControllers